blouyakis/emt_basic/module_3_test.md

 ### Q99 🟡
 **Front**
-EMT action to optimize thrombolytic therapy for stroke patient:
+Many stroke patients are candidates for thrombolytic drugs.
+One of the most important things that an EMT can do to optimize the care of a stroke patient who is a candidate for the drugs is:
 · Closest hospital regardless of capability
 · **Determine exact symptom onset time**
 · Physical exam thoroughness